Aliens Ate My Buick

 Aliens Ate My Buick is the third studio album by English new wave/synth-pop musician Thomas Dolby, released in 1988.

 Reception

 The album peaked at number 30 on the UK Albums Chart.
 The lead single from the album, "Airhead", peaked at number 53.
 Second and third singles, "Hot Sauce" and "My Brain Is Like a Sieve", peaked at number 80 and number 89, respectively.
 In the US, the album peaked at number 70.
+In Canada the album reached number 76.

 Dolby has said in interviews that he believes the album's commercial failure was due to his change in musical direction, evident on the album.

 Track listing

 All songs by Thomas Dolby, unless otherwise indicated.